-4.1 If more persons have bound themselves together as tenant, they are always jointly and severally liable and each for the total in respect of the landlord for any and all commitments arising from the rental agreement.
-This also applies to the tenant's heirs and other successors in title.

-4.2 If several persons have committed themselves together as a tenant (contractual co-tenancy), they do not lose their contractual co-tenancy by permanently leaving the rented housing.
-Even then, the departed contractual co-tenant remains jointly and severally liable for the obligations under the rental agreement.
-A contractual co-tenant can only perform legal acts towards the landlord together with the other contractual co-tenant(s), such as terminating the rental agreement by giving notice and litigating against the landlord.
-Applicability of Article 7:267 paragraph 7 of the Dutch Civil Code is excluded in the case of contractual co-tenancy.
-If contractual co-tenants wish to terminate their cohabitation and one or more of them nevertheless, analogous to the provisions of Article 7:267 paragraph 7 of the Dutch Civil Code. demands that the court determine which of them continues the tenancy, they are obliged to inform the landlord thereof, at the same time with the summons to be issued for this purpose and with a copy thereof, so that the landlord can intervene in those proceedings.
-If the tenant acts contrary to this commandment, he will owe the landlord a fine of € 10,000, without prejudice to the landlord's right to claim performance or dissolution of the rental agreement and full compensation insofar as the damage suffered exceeds the forfeited fine.
+- 4.1 If several persons have bound themselves together as Tenant, they are always jointly and severally liable for the total towards the Landlord for any and all commitments arising from the rental agreement.
+This also applies to the Tenant's heirs and other successors in title. - 4.2 If several persons have bound themselves together as a Tenant (contractual co-tenancy), they do not lose their contractual co-tenancy by permanently leaving the Premises.
+Even then, the departed contractual co-Tenant remains jointly and severally liable for the obligations under the rental agreement.
+A contractual co-Tenant can only perform legal acts towards the Landlord together with the other contractual co-Tenant(s), such as terminating the rental agreement by giving notice and litigating against the Landlord.
+Applicability of Article 7:267 paragraph 7 of the Dutch Civil Code is excluded in the case of contractual cotenancy.
+If contractual co-Tenants wish to terminate their cohabitation and one or more of them, analogous to the provisions of Article 7:267 paragraph 7 of the Dutch Civil Code, demands that the court determine which of them continues the tenancy, they are obliged to inform the Landlord thereof, at the same time with the summons to be issued for this purpose and with a copy thereof, so that the Landlord can intervene in those proceedings.
+If the Tenant acts contrary to this commandment, he will owe the Landlord a fine of € 10,000, without prejudice to the Landlord's right to claim performance or dissolution of the rental agreement. - 4.3 On entering into the rental agreement, the Tenant shall report to the Landlord whether or not he is married or whether or not he has entered into a registered civil partnership.
+The Tenant shall inform the Landlord of the personal details of his partner.
+If the Tenant marries or enters into a registered civil partnership after concluding the rental agreement, he shall immediately inform the Landlord thereof in writing, stating the personal details of the partner. - 4.4 If the right to tenancy of the Tenant has terminated as a consequence of a divorce, legal separation or termination of the registered civil partnership, the Tenant will be obliged to inform the Landlord thereof in writing.

-If more persons have bound themselves as tenants, they will not lose their tenancy by leaving the rented housing definitely.
-In that case too, the leaving contractual co-tenant will remain jointly and severally liable for the obligations under the rental agreement.
-A contractual co-tenant can only terminate the rental agreement together with the other contractual co-tenant(s) by giving notice.

-- 4.3 On entering into the rental agreement, the tenant shall report to the landlord whether or not he is married or whether or not he has entered into a registered civil partnership.
-The tenant shall inform the landlord of the personal details of his partner.
-If the tenant marries or enters into a registered civil partnership after concluding the rental agreement, he shall immediately inform the landlord thereof in writing, stating the personal details of the partner. - 4.4 If the right to tenancy of the tenant has terminated as a consequence of a divorce, legal separation or termination of the registered civil partnership, the tenant will be obliged to inform the landlord thereof in writing.
 He shall do this immediately after the court ruling to that end has become irrevocable.
-As long as the tenant has not informed the landlord in this sense, he shall remain liable in respect of the landlord for the compliance of any and all obligations under this rental agreement.
-If the co-tenant continues the rental agreement as tenant, he will be obliged to inform the landlord thereof forthwith in writing. - 4.5 On commencement of the rental agreement, the tenant declares that he made a truthful statement of those belonging to his family/household.
-If there are any changes in this respect during the rental agreement, the tenant will be obliged to inform the landlord thereof forthwith in writing. - 4.6 The tenant shall register as resident of the rented housing in the register to that end kept by the local authority.
-The tenant shall ensure that those belonging to his household will also do that.
-On the landlord's demand thereto, the tenant is obliged to submit a written statement from the aforementioned register to the landlord from which it appears which persons are registered at his address.
+As long as the Tenant has not informed the Landlord in this sense, he shall remain liable in respect of the Landlord for the compliance of any and all obligations under this rental agreement.
+If the co-Tenant continues the rental agreement as Tenant, he will be obliged to inform the Landlord thereof in writing immediately. - 4.5 On commencement of the rental agreement, the Tenant declares that he made a truthful statement of those belonging to his family/household.
+If there are any changes in this respect during the rental agreement, the Tenant will be obliged to inform the Landlord thereof forthwith in writing. - 4.6 The Tenant must be registered as resident of the Premises in the registry kept by the local authority.
+The Tenant shall ensure that those belonging to his household will also do that.
+On the Landlord's demand thereto, the Tenant is obliged to submit a written statement from the aforementioned registry to the Landlord showing which persons are registered at his address.